This mini tutorial will show you how to design a flatlay the easy way!

 Aren't they gorgeous?
 Just goes to show you how much possibility there is when you create a flatlay!
 It's basically creating a piece of artwork, or a collage of different items.
 I love how this last one uses handpainted or drawn flowers to enhance the placement of the cups and teapot.
 Absolutely lovely.

 Were you inspired to create your own flatlay with this post?
-If you make one and happen to share it on Instagram, tag me @melmariadesigns or #lookatmyflatlay so I can see!
-Have fun!
+Try out your own and don't forget to have fun!